ServiceNow/radar.apple.com/FB8950395 - CompositionalLayout mispositioned embedded orthogonal scroll view in iOS 14.3/README.md

 # Compositional Layout issue in iOS 14.3

 `iOS 14.3` introduces and issue where `Compositional Layout` might result in mispositioned `_UICollectionViewOrthogonalScrollerEmbeddedScrollView`s if the cell's `estimatedHeight` does not match its constraints.
-This worked fine priot to `iOS 14.3`.
+This worked fine prior to `iOS 14.3`.

 ## Details